SFTtech/openage/doc/reverse_engineering/damage.md

 Each unit has a list of attack and armor classes.

-When some unit attacks another, only the classes that exist in both units are used.
+When some unit attacks another, each attacker's attack classes is used only if the target has the matching armor class.

 For example: **Halberdier vs Marmeluke**